 As researchers’ insights into the link between genetics and AMD continue to unfold, it’s likely that the relationship between genetic variations and the disease mechanism will facilitate the development of new, effective AMD treatments.

 Firstly, understanding the many different genetic variations that can contribute to AMD may allow for the possibility of more personalized AMD screening and treatment, which can help predict individual disease risk and identify individually significant therapeutic targets.
 It’s also possible that we will soon be able to predict individuals’ reactions to certain treatments and choose the safest and most effective treatments the first time, every time.

 While this research is still in its early stages, it likely won’t be long before genes will play a much greater role in predicting and treating age-related macular degeneration.
-But until then, patients suffering from AMD can schedule an appointment with Swagel Wootton Eye Institute.
+But until then, patients suffering from AMD can schedule an appointment with Swagel Wootton Eye Institute at our Mesa or Chandler locations.
 At Swagel Wootton Eye Institute, it’s all about you; we’re dedicated to helping you see more clearly and return to the activities you love, safely.
 Contact us today to learn how you can have healthier, clearer eyes.